 In the case of applying the UNECE A-LCA CFF concept to the repurposing of the drive battery from the vehicle substituting a virgin battery into a different application, the evaluation will be based on the regulation or market observation, and the availability of data for parameters and verification criteria.

-The evaluation will consist of two parts, each corresponding to the CFF components outlined in the CFF equation in section 3.2.10.1 Material recycling modeling.
+The evaluation will consist of two parts, each corresponding to the CFF components outlined in the CFF equation in paragraph 1.1.1.1.

 The production burden for the drive battery, which corresponds to CFF part 1, will be evaluated in the production stage of the drive battery.
 The burdens and benefits related to the output of secondary batteries, corresponding to CFF part 3, will be evaluated in the disposal and recycling stage as the Modular Burdens and Benefits method for drive battery repurposing.
 The value derived from the Modular Burdens and Benefits method for drive battery repurposing will be integrated with the values from other Modular Burdens and Benefits methods.
 The total value of the Modular Burdens and Benefits method shall be reported and included in the total vehicle CFP.